Growing-Beyond-Earth/GettingStarted/README.md

     f.duty_u16(0)
 ```

+Click the Green Play(Run) button to Run the and save it as `FanLoop.py`

 If you are intrested on what code is running on your control box today, here is the link https://github.com/Growing-Beyond-Earth/control-box